Saxon Quinn

 How did you decide to start working with cement?

-I’ve always travelled, and while traveling I enjoy wandering around, even in Melbourne.
+I’ve always travelled, and while traveling I enjoy wandering around, even in Murwillumbah.
 I've always observed everything around me, whether it be beautiful to all or ugly to some.
 The interest peaked when living in NYC, since I would travel by foot to most places and would see the aged stoops of buildings, pavements, walls and so on.
 I love the textures that build over time.

 How does your choice of material inform the final piece?